Andrea Kelley Newton City Councilor at-Large, Ward 3

 Follow me & join the conversation

-Facebook | Twitter | Instagram
+Facebook | X/Twitter | Instagram

-Newton is facing many challenges:
+Newton is facing many challenges

-• Diversity of housing availability
+• Diversity of housing opportunities

 • Streets, sidewalks and infrastructure